Choosing the Right CPQ for Salesforce with Stripe Billing

 Limio is built differently.

-- Salesforce-native CPQ: Limio is built on Lightning Flow and Lightning Web Components.
-That means Salesforce admins can configure, customise, and extend CPQ functionality using the same tools they already know.
+• Salesforce-native CPQ: Limio is built on Lightning Flow, Lightning Web Components, and Salesforce Platform Events.
+That means Salesforce admins can configure, customise, and extend Limio CPQ functionality using the same tools they already know.
 No external platform, no steep learning curve.

-- Omnichannel subscription commerce: Limio goes beyond quoting.
-It powers subscription shops, self-service portals, and product-led growth (PLG) offers - all running on Salesforce and Stripe.
+• Omnichannel subscription commerce: Limio goes beyond sales-led quoting.
+It powers product-led growth with self-service portals and Partner Relationship Management with partner portals - all working well with a Salesforce and Stripe ecosystem.

 Why This Matters